melissaolegariodesiqueira-crypto/networking-notes.md/Wireless.md

 ### Half-Duplex

-Wi-Fi also usually operates in half-duplex, instead of full-duplex like Ethernet over physical cables.
+Wi-Fi also usually operates mostly in half-duplex, instead of full-duplex like Ethernet over physical cables.

 ### SSID